Science United Project

 science kits to classes with refugee students in Greece since 2016

-Force and Motion Unit
+Force & Motion Unit

-Kit 1: Car and ramp
+Kit 1: Car and Ramp

-• Mathematics: Students measure distance using standard or non-standard units of measurement (depending on their age.)
-Students analyze the measurement by finding the difference (6-8 yrs. old), calculate the average from three trials (9-12 yrs. old), or graph on XY axis (13-18 yrs. old)
+• Mathematics: Students measure distance using standard or non-standard units of measurement (depending on their age).
+Students analyze the measurement by finding the difference (6-8 yrs. old), calculate the average from three trials (9-12 yrs. old), or graph on XY axis (13-18 yrs. old).

 Kit 2: Balloon Hovercraft

 • Mathematics: Students measure time using provided stopwatches.
-Students analyze the data by finding the difference (6-8 yrs. old), calculate the average from three trials (9-12 yrs. old), or graph on XY axis (13-18 yrs. old)
+Students analyze the data by finding the difference (6-8 yrs. old), calculate the average from three trials (9-12 yrs. old), or graph on XY axis (13-18 yrs. old).

 Kit 3: Pom-Pom Catapult

-• Mathematics: Students can be challenged to get their pom-pom to the largest number (5-7 yrs. old), add the numbers together using age appropriate amounts (6-10 yrs. old), build numbers from digits on target to learn place values (6-12 yrs. old) multiply numbers from the target to find greatest value (8-16 yrs old)
+• Mathematics: Students can be challenged to get their pom-pom to the largest number (5-7 yrs. old), add the numbers together using age appropriate amounts (6-10 yrs. old), build numbers from digits on target to learn place values (6-12 yrs. old) multiply numbers from the target to find greatest value (8-16 yrs old).

 Magnetism & Electricity Unit

-Kit 1: Magnetism
+Kit 1: Magnetic Fishing Pole

 Kit 2: Magnet Field Frame